slackapi/node-slack-sdk/docs/_packages/oauth.md

 # Slack OAuth

 The `@slack/oauth` package makes it simple to setup the OAuth flow for Slack apps.
 It supports [V2 OAuth](https://api.slack.com/authentication/oauth-v2) for Slack Apps as well as [V1 OAuth](https://api.slack.com/docs/oauth) for [Classic Slack apps](https://api.slack.com/authentication/quickstart).
-Slack apps that are installed in multiple workspaces, like in the App Directory or in an Enterprise Grid, will need to implement OAuth and store information about each of those installations (such as access tokens).
+Slack apps that are installed in multiple workspaces, like those available in the App Directory or installed in an Enterprise Grid, will need to implement OAuth and store information about each of those installations (such as access tokens).

 The package handles URL generation, state verification, and authorization code exchange for access tokens.
 It also provides an interface for easily plugging in your own database for saving and retrieving installation data.